KlasBuhre/Buhrlang/README.md

 # Buhrlang
-Buhrlang is a multi-paradigm language.
-It is object-oriented, functional and concurrent.
+Buhrlang is an object-oriented, functional and concurrent programming language.

 ﻿-------------------------------------------------------------------------------
 Contents
 -------------------------------------------------------------------------------
-Motivation for a new language
+ - Motivation for a new language
-Overview
+ - Some features
-Type safety
+ - Type system
-Object-oriented features
+ - Object-oriented features
-Generic types
+ - Generic types
-Functional features
+ - Functional features
-Concurrency
+ - Enumerations
-Demo
+ - Concurrency

 -------------------------------------------------------------------------------
 Motivation for a new language
 -------------------------------------------------------------------------------
 Many existing languages used in the server application domain have limitations that are hard to overcome without introducing non-backward compatible changes.
-Examples of such limitations:
+Such limitations include:
  - Data is mutable by default in C++, Java, C# etc.
- - Null pointers.
+ - Null pointer exceptions / segmentation faults.
  - Specific to C++: memory management is error-prone and there are implicit conversions between unrelated types.
- - Race conditions in concurrent applications are common.
+ - Race conditions are common in concurrent applications.
  - Many languages have grown to be very complicated.

 Most of these limitations can be addressed from the beginning in a new language.